lightbend/kalix-jvm-sdk/README.md

 # Akka Serverless Java and Scala SDK

-For more information see the documentation for [implementing Akka Serverless services in Java](https://developer.lightbend.com/docs/akka-serverless/java/index.html).
+For more information see the documentation for [implementing Akka Serverless services in Java or Scala](https://developer.lightbend.com/docs/akka-serverless/java/index.html).

 ## Parts of the Akka Serverless Java/Scala SDK